Rule 1501:3-10-04 | Forest management plan; provisions.

 (3) Grazing in certified forest lands by domestic animals is prohibited.

-(5) The owner shall use cutting prescriptions under the advice of the division or a professional consulting forester provided they are consistent with the approved forest management plan and designed to assure the continuing production of merchantable forest products.
+(5) The owner will use cutting prescriptions under the advice of the division or a professional consulting forester provided they are consistent with the approved forest management plan and designed to assure the continuing production of merchantable forest products.

-(6) The owner of certified forest land so certified after April 1, 2004 shall use a master logger to perform any commercial cuttings.
+(6) The owner of certified forest land certified after April 1, 2004 will use a master logger to perform any commercial cuttings.
 The chief of the division of forestry may waive the requirements of this paragraph if such requirements place an undue burden on the owner of certified forest land and the waiver is obtained prior to the commercial cutting.

 (C) Management plan approval process for plans written by a professional consulting forester: